radcamp/radcamp.github.io/Kigali2023/setup.md

 Here is a more detailed explaination of [Virtual Machines](https://www.mongodb.com/cloud-explained/virtual-machines).

 ## Why use a Virtual Machine?
-In a workshop environment there are two main reasons for VMs:
+In a workshop environment there are two main advantages for using VMs:
 * **Heterogeneity of participant laptop configurations:** Each workshop participant comes with their own laptop which is as unique to them as their own personality.
 Each laptop has a different operating system (OS), with